Careers360 Logo

 NCERT exemplar Class 9 Maths solutions chapter 13 deals with the comprehension of the following topics:

-• Surface area of cuboid and cubes which can be seen as the sum of the surface area of six surfaces.
+• The surface area of a cuboid and cube can be seen as the sum of the surface area of six surfaces.

-• NCERT exemplar Class 9 Maths solutions chapter 13 discusses the curved and total surface area of cylinder and cone.
+• NCERT exemplar Class 9 Maths solutions chapter 13 discusses the curved and total surface area of a cylinder and a cone.

-• The volume of cone, cylinder, and sphere.
+• The volume of a cone, cylinder, and sphere.

 Frequently Asked Questions (FAQs)